kevindawson/Test-Software-License/README.md

     use the following, its brutal, good for finding CPANTS issues if that is your thing.

     	all_software_license_ok({ strict => 1 });

+    If you are trying to track down a issue you will get the best results with prove -lv

 - import